 Treatments are fast, easy and performed in our office.
 On the first visit, the physician will determine your optimal starting dose.
 Then the physician or a trained health care professional will hold the Excimer Laser hand piece over the affected area(s) and expose the lesions to the laser light.
 Depending on the size of the affected area, this takes only a few minutes and requires no anesthesia.

 Does Excimer Laser treatment hurt?

 Most patients feel no pain or discomfort during the quick Excimer Laser sessions.
 Occasionally, some patients report a warm sensation, similar to a mild sunburn, at the treatment site.

 How many Excimer Laser treatments does it take and what results can I expect?

 Individual results will vary depending on the body surface affected.
 Most patients experience significant improvement in a few as 6 to 10 treatments; clearance in 10 to 20 depending on the severity.

-Both Pharos Excimer laser and Xtrac Excimer laser are FDA-approved.
-There is no significant clinical difference between the two competing brands.
-Pharos Excimer laser is designed to deliver laser energy in even distribution vs. Xtrac laser which may have a relatively hot spot in the center of the treatment area.
-In another words, there is slightly less risk of burning from Pharos Excimer laser vs. Xtrac laser and this is the major reason that Dr. Ting has chosen to use Pharos Excimer laser technology for our practice.
+The Pharos Excimer Laser is FDA-cleared to treat psoriasis, vitiligo, atopic dermatitis and leukoderma.
+It is designed to deliver laser energy in an even distribution, compared to other Excimer Lasers, which may have a relatively hot spot in the center of the treatment area.
+In other words, there is a smaller risk of burning with the Pharos Excimer Laser, and this is the major reason that Dr. Ting has chosen to use the Pharos Excimer Laser technology for our practice.

 How long will a remission last?

-Average remissions times of 3.5 to 6 months have been reported.
+Average remission times of 3.5 to 6 months have been reported.

 Who should consider Excimer Laser treatment?